|

 Kiel, Arndt-Verlag, 2000)

-on the exact location of the Teehaus site, as this appears on few published maps.
+information on the exact location of the Teehaus site, as this appears on few

-The Teehaus site and overlook are located in the woods behind the 13th hole on
+published maps.
+The Teehaus site and overlook are located in the woods behind

 the Gutshof golf course, but I strongly recommend that you do not cross directly